Physical Therapy — Ph.D.

 • A structured oral interview.

-• 89 – for students with a Bachelor of Science degree in physical therapy plus a Masters of Physical Therapy (M.P.T.) degree or another appropriate master's degree
+For students with a Bachelor of Science degree in physical therapy plus a Masters of Physical Therapy (M.P.T.) degree or another appropriate masters degree

 Domain 1: Core courses